pik-copan/pycopancore/docs/framework_documentation/modeling_framework/language_terminology_concepts.rst

 Because of the interdisciplinary nature of this endeavour, finding a common *language* is a challenge bound to lead to misunderstandings and unfounded tacit assumptions.
-In the copan\:CORE documentation and implementation, we therefore try to use common language wherever possible, and explain our usage of *terms* that have different meanings in different disciplines as good as possible using a combination of definitions and examples.
+In the copan\:CORE documentation and implementation, we therefore try to use simple non-disciplinary language wherever possible, and explain our usage of *terms* that have different meanings in different disciplines as good as possible using a combination of definitions and examples.